DonGill/PowerShell-Docs/wmf/5.1/features-scenarios-cache/DSCSigningValidations.md

 #DSC Module and Configuration Signing validations
 In DSC, configuration and modules are distributed to managed machines from the pull server.
-What if the pull server is compromised ?
-An attacker can potentially modify the configurations or modules on the pull server and have it distributed to all managed machines.
+If the pull server is compromised, an attacker can potentially modify the configurations and modules on the pull server and have it distributed to all managed machines.
 Thus compromising even more machines of the customer.

- This is addressed in WMF 5.1, DSC supports validating the digital signatures on catalog and configuration (.MOF) files.
+ This is addressed in WMF 5.1.
+DSC supports validating the digital signatures on catalog and configuration (.MOF) files.
 This feature will prevent nodes from executing a configuration or module files which are not signed by trusted signer or which are tempered after they have been signed by trusted signer.